Konecny-less Flyers flirt with upset but fall to Rangers

 The 24-year-old was screened by the 6-foot-7 Rempe on New York's game-winner.

-The Flyers got after Rangers netminder Igor Shesterkin, who stopped 40 of 41 shots.
+The Flyers got after Rangers netminder Igor Shesterkin, who stopped 39 of 40 shots.

 The 2021-22 Vezina Trophy winner heard his first name chanted after making a clutch save on a Travis Sanheim shorthanded breakaway.
-The Flyers were down 2-1 and threatening with its dangerous penalty kill.
+The Flyers were down 2-1 in the third period and threatening with their dangerous penalty kill.

+"Igor played great for them and came up with a lot of big saves," Ersson said.
+"It's a tight game.
+As a goalie, you know it'll come down to one goal, one bounce here and there, so you get a little bit frustrated when you don't come up with that one extra [save]."

 In the second period, with New York on a four-minute power play because of a Garnet Hathaway high-sticking penalty, Laughton came close to giving the Flyers a 1-0 lead when he rung the post.